fan2/mkdocs/docs/blog/posts/c/c-memory-order.md

 ## Sequential consistency

-The data consistency for atomic objects that we described earlier, guaranteed by the happenedbefore relation, is called acquire-release consistency.
+The data consistency for atomic objects that we described earlier, guaranteed by the *happened-before* relation, is called *acquire-release* consistency.
 Whereas the C library calls we have seen always synchronize with that kind of consistency, no more and no less, accesses to atomics can be specified with different consistency models.

-As you remember, all atomic objects have a modification order that is consistent with all sequenced-before relations that see these modifications on the same object.
-Sequential consistency has even more requirements than that; see figure 19.3.
+As you remember, all atomic objects have a *modification order* that is consistent with all sequenced-before relations that see these modifications *on the same* object. *Sequential consistency* has even more requirements than that; see figure 19.3.
 Here we illustrate the common timeline of all sequentially consistent operations on top.
 Even if these operations are performed on different processors and the atomic objects are realized in different memory banks, the platform has to **ensure** that all threads perceive all these operations as being consistent with this one global linearization.

 > TAKEAWAY 19.13: All atomic operations with sequential consistency occur in one global modification order, regardless of the atomic object they are applied to.

-So, sequential consistency is a very strong requirement.
-Not only that, it enforces acquirerelease semantics (a causal partial ordering between events), but it rolls out this partial ordering to a total ordering.
-If you are interested in parallelizing the execution of your program, sequential consistency may not be the right choice, because it may force sequential execution of the atomic accesses.
+So, sequential consistency is a very ***strong*** requirement.
+Not only that, it enforces acquire-release semantics (a causal partial ordering between events), but it rolls out this partial ordering to a total ordering.
+If you are interested in parallelizing the execution of your program, sequential consistency *may not* be the right choice, because it may force sequential execution of the atomic accesses.

 So, sequential consistency is a very strong requirement.
 Not only that, it **enforces** acquire-release semantics (a causal partial ordering between events), but it rolls out this *partial* ordering to a *total* ordering.
 If you are interested in parallelizing the execution of your program, sequential consistency may not be the right choice, because it may force sequential execution of the atomic accesses.